 Both CTR and CTOR show the level of engagement of your audience and, eventually, demonstrate how effective your email campaign is.
 To improve both metrics, resort to the following:

-Use clear call-to-action
+Use a clear call-to-action

 Urban Decay, for example, uses a visible, large CTA button surrounded by a generous amount of white space.
 The button looks great on mobile as well.

 Place the same CTA in different places throughout your email to see which one performs better.
-Sometimes users don’t scroll till the end of the message or, vice versa, miss the link at the very beginning of it.
+Sometimes users don’t scroll to the end of the message or, vice versa, miss the link at the very beginning of it.

 Do a lot of testing

 Your product and your audience are unique, so your goal is to find a personalized approach that brings results.
 75% of strategic marketers use A/B testing to learn about customer behavior.
 Try it too.

 The unsubscribe rate shows how many people clicked the unsubscribe link, without including people who reported your emails as spam.
 Tracking this rate, you can notice reactions of your audience to changes such as new templates, different content or timing, and so on, and use this information to improve your emails.
 Sometimes subscribers are not yet ready for large changes, so if the unsubscribe rate suddenly grows, you should review your recent modifications.

 Follow these three tips to keep the unsubscribe rate as low as possible.

 As always, content is everything, so you need to put all your efforts into creating valuable, targeted and engaging emails.
 If a person voluntarily unsubscribes from your mailing list, that is probably be a sign of ineffective content.
 Always remember that your main focus should be on bringing value to your subscribers.